Cooperating Associations Program

 Publications -- Books, brochures, newspapers and videos about the natural and cultural history of local units that are funded by most, if not all, associations.
 As parks become more popular and interpretive needs increase, many associations are expanding or upgrading sales areas to offer a wider assortment of quality educational and interpretive materials.

-Cooperating associations are non-profit charitable [(501 (c) 3] organizations dedicated to enhancing the educational and interpretive programs in California State Parks.
-Each association is independent and annually submits financial and activity reports.
+Each cooperating association is independent and annually submits financial and activity reports.
 This special relationship is authorized pursuant to Public Resources Code 513.